 “Hush.”
 Nyanti holds up a hand, cutting me off.
 She takes a drag on her loken, then leans forward and blows smoke in my face.

-I close my eyes, expecting it to sting or itch, but it’s actually pleasant—it caresses my brow and cheeks with a pleasant tingle.
-After a second I open my eyes, watching her wave the leaf-a-rette like a ceremonial wand, etching smoky spirals into the air.
+I close my eyes, expecting it to sting or itch, but it’s actually pleasant—it activates a pleasant tingle on my brow and my cheeks.
+I open my eyes and watch her wave the leaf-a-rette like a ceremonial wand, etching smoky spirals into the air.
 Instead of dispersing, they hang and pulse with muted light, forming luminous curves and fantastic ovals.

-Once I’m surrounded by a marvelous lattice of luminescent gas, she starts chanting under her breath.
+Once I’m surrounded by a glowing lattice of arcane gas, she starts chanting under her breath.
 Tiny runes appear in the smoke, glowing different shades of blue-green-indigo.
 A second later, they curl inward and wrap around me in twisty-looking fog.

 She chants louder.
 The runes brighten.
-I feel something twitching inside my head, like a just-forgotten name keeps nagging at the edge of your mind.
-The tapping grows into an insistent knock, and the air around me shakes and blurs.
+I feel something twitching inside my head, like a just-forgotten name that nags insistently at the edges of your mind.
+The air around me shakes and blurs.

-Then Nyanti doubles over, gasping and panting.
-Gyrax rushes to her side but she holds out a hand, stopping him in his tracks.
+Nyanti doubles over, gasping and panting.
+Gyrax rushes to her side but she holds out a hand, keeping him back.
 The others rise from their seats, in varying degrees of surprise and shock.

 “I can’t…I can’t…” She brushes a sweaty lock of hair off her forehead.
-“Without the hexflow, there is no way I can open his loci.”
+“There is no way I can open his loci.
+Not without the hexflow.”

-The change in Nyanti is utterly stunning.
-Her skin is wrinkled and saggy, her eyes are tired and rheumy.
+The change in the Witch is utterly stunning.
+Her skin is wrinkled and saggy, her eyes tired and rheumy.
 Her-night-black hair has turned mostly gray—she’s aged twenty years in the span of a second.

 Much to my amazement, she starts to grow younger.
 Black creeps back into her withered hair, life crawls back into her beaten skin.

-“I injected magic into his aura, but it wasn’t easy, as you may have deduced from my face and bearing.”
+“I injected some magic into his aura, but it wasn’t easy, as you may already have deduced from my bearing and countenance.”